-- Remove the tailpipe cover by removing the bolts. - 2.
-Remove the tailpipe by pulling it out of the muffler
+- 1. Remove the tailpipe cover by removing the bolts. - 2.
+Remove the tailpipe by pulling it out of the muffler.

-- 1. Bolt

-- 2. Tailpipe cover
+- 1. Bolt - 2.
+Tailpipe cover

-- Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+3. Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

 - 1. Tailpipe - 2.
-Spark arrester - Insert the tailpipe into the muffler and align the bolt holes. - 5.
-Install the tailpipe cover by installing the bolts.
+Spark arrester - 4.
+Insert the tailpipe into the muffler and align the bolt holes. - 5.
+Install the tailpipe cover by installing the bolts, and then tighten them to the specified torque.